vguggilla/cse15l-lab-reports/LabReport2.md

 **Add Messages Example 1** \
 ![Image](AddMessage1.png)  \
 The method in the code being called is `handleRequests`.
-For this add, `num = 1` so `newMessage = 1.
-Hello`, and this is appended to message.
+For this add, the URI being passed as an argument is `/add-message?s=Hello` and `num = 1`, so the value of `newMessage = 1.
+Hello`, and this is appended to the StringBuilder message which is returned.
 After this request, `num` is updated to equal 2.

 ---

 **Add Messages Example 2** \
 ![Image](AddMessage3.png)  \
 The method in the code being called is `handleRequests`.
-For this add, `num = 2` and the input is How%20are%20you, so using URLDecore, `newMessage = 2.
-How are you`, and this is appended to message.
-After this request, `num` is updates to equal 3 and `message` is 1.
-Hello and then on a new line 2.
-How are you.
+For this add, the URI being passed as an argument is `/add-message?s=How%20are%20you` and `num = 2`.
+The value of newMessage is `2.
+How are you` as the URLDecoder method decode using the arguments of the message and `UTF=8` removed the `%20s` and replaces them with spaces.
+This message is appended to the StringBuilder message, and message is returned.
+After this request, `num` is updated to equal 3.

 ---